biocommons/hgvs/README.rst

 Features
 --------

-* A formal grammar for HGVS variant names
+* A formal grammar for HGVS variant syntax
-* Classes that model most variant types (SNVs, indels, dups, inverstions, etc) and concepts (intronic offsets, uncertain positions, intervals).
+* An easy-to-use object model for most variant types (SNVs, indels, dups, inverstions, etc) and concepts (intronic offsets, uncertain positions, intervals)
-* Variant normalizer that rewrites variants in canoncial forms and substitutes reference sequences if reference and transcript sequences differ.
+* A variant normalizer that rewrites variants in canoncial forms and substitutes reference sequences (if reference and transcript sequences differ)
 * Formatters that generate HGVS strings from internal representations
 * Tools to map variants between genome, transcript, and protein sequences
 * Reliable handling of regions reference-transcript discrepancy